 The symptoms of an allergic reaction may include a rash, asthma attack or hay fever.

 You are taking any other medicines containing paracetamol or codeine.

-You are breastfeeding, unless on your doctor's advice.
-The use of codeine containing products whilst breastfeeding may harm
+You are breastfeeding.
+The use of codeine containing products whilst breastfeeding may harm your baby.

 You have been told by your doctor that you breakdown codeine rapidly since the following side effects may develop: feeling

 sick, vomiting, constipation, decreased or lack of appetite, feeling tired or sleeping for longer than usual, feeling confused